Code-Institute-Submissions/bike_builder/README.md

 This is intended to identify motorcycles which may provide the basis of a project for a user.
 It allows users to select criteria from drop-down menus and then retrieves a list of bikes from the database which match the given criteria.

 The criteria are currently limited to manufacturer, engine layout and number of cylinders although this could be updated in the future.
-For instance, adding in a dates of manufacture field might assist someone who wants to restore a bike from a certain decade, perhaps one they remember when they were growing up and aspired to own.
+For instance, adding in a dates of manufacture field might assist someone who wants to restore a bike from a certain decade, perhaps one they remember from when they were growing up and aspired to own.
 However, I feel that the current criteria are very relevant and, with a database currently holding details of over 200 motorcycles, this should be a useful tool without any further development.
 Regarding the database entries, I have only included pre-1950 motorcycles if I felt it was appropriate, and I have also omitted models made in very limited numbers.

-####How-to guides
+#### How-to guides

 This section lists links to how-to articles from other websites.
 They can be posted by registered users of the site with recognition being given to the poster.
 How-to guides are invaluable to people working on motorcycles and it was felt that this means of access would allow them to be listed succinctly and provide credit to the original source without any plagiarism or copyright infringement.